tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/操作指南/扩容云硬盘/扩容云硬盘_intl_en.md

 After the system disk is expanded, [log in to the Linux instance](https://intl.cloud.tencent.com/document/product/213/5436) and check whether the `/etc/cloud/cloud.cfg` file contains the `growpart` and `resizefs` configuration items.
  - If yes, ignore other operations.
 ![](https://main.qcloudimg.com/raw/03d38f34651d317176c50f1ed3a03f30.png)
-    - **growpart**: expands the partition to the disk size.
+    - **growpart**: extends the partition to the disk size.
-    - **resizefs**: expands or adjusts the file system in the `/` partition to the partition size.
+    - **resizefs**: extends or adjusts the file system in the `/` partition to the partition size.
- - If no, manually [extending partitions and file systems (Linux)](https://intl.cloud.tencent.com/document/product/362/39995) according to the operating system, and assign its expanded capacity to an existing partition, or format it into an independent new partition.
+ - If no, manually [extend partitions and file systems (Linux)](https://intl.cloud.tencent.com/document/product/362/39995) according to the operating system, and assign its extended capacity to an existing partition, or format it into an independent new partition.

 [](id:confirmwindowsConfig)
 #### Checking the cloudinit configuration for Windows instances
 After the system disk is expanded, [log in to the Windows instance](https://intl.cloud.tencent.com/document/product/213/5435) and check whether the `ExtendVolumesPlugin` configuration item exists under `plugin` in `C:\Program Files\Cloudbase Solutions\Cloudbase-Init\conf\cloudbase-init.conf`.
  - If yes, ignore other operations.
- - If no, manually [extending partitions and file systems (Windows)](https://intl.cloud.tencent.com/document/product/362/31601) according to the operating system, and assign its expanded capacity to an existing partition, or format it into an independent new partition.
+ - If no, manually [extend partitions and file systems (Windows)](https://intl.cloud.tencent.com/document/product/362/31601) according to the operating system, and assign its expanded capacity to an existing partition, or format it into an independent new partition.